Journeys with bees

 Come together , look to the bees, the flower, pollination, communion – gifting and receiving – sexual fluids….. nectars flowing… gifting, enlivening.’

 During the summer back in the UK, a strong impulse asked me to return to Portugal in the autumn to learn what I could about this different way of being with, learning from and creating with the honeybees.
 The opportunity opened up with ease and so I found myself in Portugal on land that is stewarded by dear friends in ways that are being restorative and regenerative for land and people.

 On this journey of the Bee-Ship guided by Sandira Belia co-founder of ‘Bee wisdom network’ https://beewisdom.earth/ my perspectives have widened and changed, horizons and ways of thinking being expanded into an even bigger viewpoint beyond the humanized versions of how we often think about bees or animal species.

 I have been stretched to expand my thinking even wider into the wholeness of all the interconnectedness and the hands on experiences have changed how I live and ‘consume’.

 Sitting in front of a beehive to witness the hum and activity of pollen laden maidens coming back to the hive, having a bee land on my hand and be in communion, listening to the hum and joining it is taking me into a world of greater interconnectedness and wonder.

-The bees have re-connected me to the ‘hum of creation’ in a deeper way from where I can create, sound, weave in ever greater wholeness.
+The bees have re-connected me more deeply to the ‘hum of creation’ from where I can create, sound, weave in ever greater wholeness.

 Learning from the bees as maintainers of life and creators of alchemy in their natural form opens so many new ways of seeing and looking, hearing and perceiving.